Rabbit Logo

 Spawn and respawn

 Character.homeArtifactId (defaulting to "artifact-earth-orbit") records which Artifact a character is anchored to.
-When the simulation detects a captain has no living ship, it routes them to their home Artifact for fabrication.
-Loss of a ship is a setback that costs time and possibly credits, not existence.
+When a ship is destroyed, the captain’s lifepod ejects and returns autonomously to the home Artifact for re-fabrication.
+Loss of a ship is a setback that costs time and possibly Credits, not existence.

 Command integration